Quantum Time-Space Tradeoffs for Matrix Problems: Introduction

 However, in our case with linear algebra problems, there is no form of unusual progress and also no clear way to break up the problem into mutually orthogonal basis states.
 Thus, neither part of the pattern seems to work.
 Instead, we can use the recording query framework to characterize how much a quantum circuit can know about its input.
 We use the triangle inequality to bucket amplitude from the algorithm's state into a small number of non-orthogonal components (or buckets) that share some set of inputs that they know nothing about.
 We can then apply a classical argument showing that each component must have small amplitude on the correct answers.
 By finding a way to divide the state into a small number of buckets that each have small amplitude on correct answers, we can obtain tight lower bounds.
 The properties required of this division become more subtle as we move to the problem of matrix multiplication, where in order to get small amplitude, we need to contend with a partition featuring significantly more parts.

 \paragraph{Improved bounds for Boolean matrix operations}

-Here we improve the previous lower bound for quantum algorithms computing Boolean matrix multiplication given in~\cite{KSdW07} from $T=\Omega(n^{2.5}/S^{1/2})$ to $T=\Omega(n^{2.5}/S^{1/3})$.
+Here we improve the previous lower bound for quantum algorithms computing Boolean matrix multiplication given in~\cite{KSdW07} from $T=\Omega(n^{2.5}/S^{1/2})$ to $T=\Omega(n^{2.5}/S^{1/4})$.
 We do this using a more sophisticated embedding of the $k$-fold direct product of OR functions into an arbitrary subset of $k$ outputs of Boolean matrix multiplication.
-The embedding hinges on the number of colors needed for a certain kind of coloring of subsets $E$ of the $n\times n$ grid.
+The embedding hinges on the number of colors needed for a certain kind of partial coloring of subsets $E$ of the $n\times n$ grid.
+The exponents of $n$ and $S$ in our lower bound are optimal for the general quantum circuit model to which it applies.

-Our lower bounds also lead to improving the classical lower bound tradeoff of $T=\Omega(n^3/S)$ for circuits shown in~\cite{KSdW07} to $T=\Omega(n^3/S^{2/3})$.
+Our lower bounds also lead to improving the classical lower bound tradeoff of $T=\Omega(n^3/S)$ for circuits shown in~\cite{KSdW07} to $T=\Omega(n^3/S^{1/2})$.
 (In these bounds, $T$ is circuit depth and $S$ is circuit width.)
-This is also larger than a classical lower bound of $T=\Omega(n^3/S)$ for $S\le n^{0.5}$ for Boolean matrix multiplication on branching programs (a more general model than circuits) due to Abrahamson~\cite{DBLP:conf/focs/Abrahamson90} that is tight almost surely for input matrices whose entries are 1 with probability $1/\sqrt{n}$ independently.
+Just as with our quantum lower bound, this has optimal exponents for $n$ and $S$, achieving the goal of Klauck, \v{S}palek, and de Wolf~\cite{KSdW07} who suggested that $T^2 S=\Omega(n^6)$ was a likely tight tradeoff for classical computation of Boolean matrix multiplication.
+It is strictly larger almost everywhere than a classical lower bound of $T=\Omega(n^3/S)$ for $S\le n^{0.5}$ and $T=\Omega(n^{3.5}/S)$ for $S\ge n$ for Boolean matrix multiplication on branching programs (a more general model than circuits) due to Abrahamson~\cite{DBLP:conf/focs/Abrahamson90} that is tight almost surely for input matrices whose entries are 1 with probability $1/\sqrt{n}$ independently.

 Finally, we make a small adjustment to convert the Boolean matrix-vector lower bounds and lower bounds for systems of inequalities given in \cite{KSdW07} and \cite{ASdW09}, respectively, so that the problems that are shown hard for space $S$ do not depend on $S$.